 Use clicks and animations to pace your information.
 Force your audience to keep paying attention by not telling them your punchline too soon.

-Visuals and speaker in harmony
+3. Make visuals and speaker in harmony

 If you do this your visuals and your speaker will be working together in harmony.
 We’ve done quite a bit of research on this and we’ve found that putting text on a slide and then talking while the audience is trying to read is ineffective, as you read and listen with the same part of your brain.